-Originally built as the main iconic structure as a part of the world's fair titled HemisFair in 1968, it still serves people today with an observation deck as well as a revolving restaurant at the top.
+The tower became the main iconic structure as a part of the world's fair titled HemisFair in 1968.
+It still serves people today with an observation deck as well as a revolving restaurant at the top.

-HemisFair Park, a short distance from the location of the Alamo is where the city's convention center is located along with the Institute of Texan Cultures which was originally the Texas pavilion for HemisFair.
+HemisFair Park, a short distance from the location of the Alamo, is where the city's convention center is located, along with the Institute of Texan Cultures, which was initially the Texas pavilion for HemisFair.
 One can see and learn much about the history of Texans by viewing the exhibits displayed there.

-Additional land has been added over the years and it is the location of the San Antonio Zoo which was one of the first zoos in the country to keep many of their animals in more humane cage-less type enclosures.
+Additional land has been added over the years, and it is the location of the San Antonio Zoo, which was one of the first zoos in the country to keep many of their animals in more humane cage-less type enclosures.
 Like many zoos, especially in our moderate southern climates, it also supports beautiful botanical exhibits and specimens throughout the park-like setting.

 For good family fun that has nothing to do with the historic nature of San Antonio, one can plan to spend a day or more at one of San Antonio's theme parks.

-Different shows and exhilarating rides can keep one entertained in happy fashion for an entire day or even multiple days of fun.
-For those who live nearby or plan multiple visits, a season pass can be purchased which makes economic sense.
+Different shows and exhilarating rides can keep one entertained happily for an entire day or even multiple days of fun.
+For those who live nearby or plan numerous visits, a season pass can be purchased, which makes economic sense.